abenga/rust_notes/content/concurrency/threads/shared_state_concurrency.md

 section of code that accesses a shared resource and whose execution should be *atomic*, i.e. its execution should not be interrupted by another thread that simulataneously accesses the same shared resource.

+## Using Mutexes to Allow Access to Data From One Thread at a Time

+To avoid the problems that can occur when threads try to update a variable at the same time, we must use a *mutex* (abbreviation for *mutual exclusion*) to only allow one thread to access the variable at the a given time.
+A mutex has two states: *locked* and *unlocked*.
+At any moment, at most one thread may hold the lock on the mutex, and a thread must first signal that it wants access by asking to acquire the mutex's lock.

+A mutex is described as *guarding* the data it holds via the locking system.
+When using a mutex:

+*   You must attempt to acquire the lock before using the data.
+*   When you're done with the data the mutex guards, you must unlock the data so other threads can acquire the lock.

+Thanks to Rust's type system and ownership rules, you can't get locking and unlocking wrong.